 Educates patient and family about diagnostic procedures, medications, nutrition, and maintenance of health and wellness.
 Schedules in-services and education sessions with patients, families and healthcare professionals.

 Performs quality control functions of assigned area as directed.
-Participates in activities to develop and implement quality improvement activities within practice area and maintains collaborative relationships with personnel in other divisions and departments.
+Participates in activities to develop and implement quality improvement activities within practice area and maintain collaborative relationships with personnel in other divisions and departments.

 Maintains established departmental policies and procedures.
 Attends required meetings and participates in committees as requested.

 Assumes other duties and responsibilities that are appropriate to the position and area.

 MedStar Health is dedicated to providing the highest quality care for people in Maryland and the Washington, D.C., region, while advancing the practice of medicine through education, innovation and research.
 Our 30,000 associates and 5,400 affiliated physicians work in a variety of settings across our health system, including 10 hospitals and more than 300 community-based locations, the largest visiting nurse association in the region, and highly respected institutes dedicated to research and innovation.
 As the medical education and clinical partner of Georgetown University for more than 20 years, MedStar is dedicated not only to teaching the next generation of doctors, but also to the continuing education and professional development of our whole team.
 MedStar Health offers diverse opportunities for career advancement and personal fulfillment.